Blog

 • Understanding How a Time Stamp Indicates the Date and Time in Digital Systems

-• Legacy Macintosh: January 1, 1904.
+Legacy Macintosh January 1, 1904 Seconds

 As data moves from machine-readable integers (like 1772458528) to human-readable strings (like 2026-03-02 05:41:30), the timestamp bridges raw logic and human understanding.

-Developer’s Cheat Sheet: Generating Timestamps in Modern Languages
+Developer’s Cheat Sheet: Generating Timestamps Across Languages

-To avoid confusion in cross-border transactions, we use the ISO 8601 standard.
+To avoid confusion in cross-border transactions and multi-system integrations, the industry adopted ISO 8601.
 It follows a big-endian format: YYYY-MM-DDThh:mm:ssZ.
-The “Z” stands for “Zulu time,” which is the same as UTC.
-This format is the standard choice because it is lexicographically sortable; an alphabetical sort will also result in a chronological sort.
+The “Z” stands for “Zulu time,” which is equivalent to UTC.

 FAQ